double16/collectl-utils/README.md

 ## Input Files

 The `/input` volume should contain the collectl recorded files.

-## Output Files

-The `/output` volume is intended to hold the output files.
+In either `.raw` or `.raw.gz` format.

 ## User Interface